Nuvvu Nenu: Production

 Teja contacted Madhavan's spokesperson to sign the actor for the lead role in his film.
 However, his spokesperson denied the offer citing Madhavan's disinterest in acting in Telugu films.
 Thus, the role went to Uday Kiran.

 Soundtrack

 The music was composed by R. P. Patnaik.

 Reception

 Griddaluru Gopalrao of Zamin Ryot praised the film's writing.
 "For an ordinary story, Teja has written an extra-ordinary screenplay [sic]," Gopalrao added.
-Jeevi of Idlebrain opined that "A simple story can be told in a simple manner.
+Jeevi of Idlebrain rated the film 2 3/4 out of 5 stars and opined, "A simple story can be told in a simple manner.
 But the director used every possible technique to insert the twists and unwanted violence in this film".
+A critic from Sify wrote, "The film is a mish-mash of Bollywood love stories like Bobby, QSQT and Maine Pyaar Kiya" and praised the music and cinematography".

 Accolades

 Remakes

-This movie was remade into Hindi as Yeh Dil (2003), in Tamil as Madurai Veeran (2007) and in Bengali as Dujone (2009).
-Hassanandani reprised her role in the Hindi version.
+This film was remade into Hindi as Yeh Dil (2003), in Tamil as Madurai Veeran (2007) Anita reprised her role in the Hindi version.